TheCacophonyProject/classifier-pipeline/README.md

 These scripts handle the data pre-processing, training, and execution of a Convolutional Neural Network based classifier for thermal vision.

-The output is a TensorFlow model that can identify 3 second 64x64 video clips centered on the object of interest.
+The output is a TensorFlow model that can identify 48x48 video clips centered on the object of interest.

 # Scripts